GEHC-HDS/docker-labs/01-install/install-centos.md

-# Install Docker on Ubuntu
+# Install Docker on Centos

-We will install Docker on Ubuntu 16.04
+We will install Docker on Centos

 ## Step 1: Install some prereqs and remove old versions